PcNerd9/HNG-stage3-telex-integration/readme.md

 Try login in with different Ip address with invalid password 6 times.
 Then go check your channel to confirm that the alert has been sent

-This script will attempt multiple failed logins and verify if the system blocks the account and sends an alert.

 ---